redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/07/README.md

             : mjEscapeTime(x, y)
 ```

 The important point to understand here is that the value assigned to the variable `iters` is determined by the outcome of a condition.
-Here, we are checking whether the current pixel at location `x` `y` falls within the Mandelbrot Set's main cardioid (the big heart-shaped blob in the centre) or within the period-2 bulb (the smaller circle to the left).
+Here, we are checking whether the current pixel at location `(x,y)` falls within the Mandelbrot Set's main cardioid (the big heart-shaped blob in the centre) or within the period-2 bulb (the smaller circle to the left).
 If it does, then we can bypass the expensive call to `mjEscapeTime()` and can arbitrarily set the value of `iters` to the maximum iteration value.

 **Q**: That's nice, but how do we replicate this construct in WebAssembly?<br>
 **A:** We can transform `if` from a *statement* into an *expression* by assigning it a return type